-, • Battery is low.
+Display Mes.
+Battery is low.
 The battery is dead.
 Check connections!
 You are attempting to connect the camera to a printer while the camera's USB settings are not Cannot correct image!
 Keystone correction cannot be performed for some reason.
-The image will be stored as-is, without correction (page 93). compatible with the USB system of the printer (page 155). • You are attempting to connect to a computer that does not have a USB driver installed (page 176).
+The image will be stored as-is, without correction (pages 98, 100). compatible with the USB system of the printer (page 168). • You are attempting to connect to a computer that does not have a USB driver installed (page 189).
 Can not find the file.
 The camera cannot find a image specified by the slideshow "Images" setting.
-Specify another image (page 130).
+Specify another image (page 141).
 File could not be saved because battery is low.
 The battery is dead, so the recorded image could not be saved.
-Cannot register any more files.
-You are attempting to save a BEST SHOT scene when there are already 999 scenes in the "SCENE" folder (page 89).
-You are attempting to copy a FAVORITE file when the "FAVORITE" folder already contains 9999 files (page 144).
-Folder cannot be created.
+One of the second Folder cannot be created.
 This message appears when you try to record an image while there are 9,999 files stored in the 999th folder.
-If you want to record more files, delete files you no longer need (page 140).
-Card ERROR Some problem occurred with the memory card.
+If you want to record more files, delete files you no longer need (page 152).
+Card ERROR 9999 files (page 157).
+Some problem occurred with the memory card.
 Turn off the camera, and remove and then reinsert the memory card.
-If the same message appears, format the memory card (page 162).
-LENS ERROR If the lens comes into contact with some obstacle while it is extending, this message appears, the lens retracts, and the camera turns off.
-Take action to remove the obstacle, and try turning on power again.
-DDD IMPORTANT! ((() Load paper!
-The camera is in the Printer mode, and the printer is out of paper.
-Formatting the memory card deletes all files on the memory card.
-Before formatting, try transferring recoverable files to a computer or Memory Full Memory is full.
-If you want to record more files, delete files you no longer need (page 140). some other storage device.
+If the same message appears, format the memory card (page 174).
+LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
+If the same message appears after you turn power back on, contact your retailer or a CASIO service center.
+Formatting the memory card deletes all files on Load paper!
+The camera is in the Printer mode, and the printer is out of paper. the memory card.
+Before formatting, try transferring recoverable files to a computer or some other storage device.
+Memory Full Memory is full.
+If you want to record more files, delete files you no longer need (page 152).
 No Favorites file!
+There is no FAVORITE file.
+No ravorites file!
 There is no FAVORITE file.